 When I took that first step outside my comfort zone, I had no idea where it would lead or how much I’d change my life.

 But I took a chance.
 I challenged myself.
 I pushed myself.

-Here’s a few places embracing uncomfortable led me:
+A few places embracing uncomfortable has led me:

 - Going whitewater rafting and subsequently jumping off a very high cliff into a raging river.

-- Traveling solo to Paris, France to see the French Open.
+- Travelling solo to Paris, France, to see the French Open.

 - Going up in a helicopter to see glaciers in Banff, Alberta.
 By myself.
 No friends.
 No co-workers.
 Just a few strangers all wanting to see the Rockies and glaciers.

 - Taking a 4-week solo road trip of California.
 Just me, a suitcase, lots of music, and a rental car.